leucir/factory/README.md

 - Empirically check the host Docker layer limit (creates throwaway images until a build fails):
   ```
+  #The --max arguments is to test the script.
+Once removed, the script will try to add layers until breaks

   ./tools/check-layer-limit.sh --max 150
   ```